dironpolson/dironpolson/README.md

 <h2 align="center">🚀 About Me</h2>

 <p align="center">
-  I'm a passionate BS Cybersecurity student based in Paris, France, with a background in design and development.
+  I'm a passionate Cybersecurity student based in Paris, France, with a background in design and development.
 My journey revolves around securing the digital world and creating elegant solutions.
 </p>

 </br></br>